axe76/Handwriting_CRNN/README.md

 The architecture 1st passes the input image into a series of Conv2D layers.
 The output is then reshaped to a (batch_size, time_steps, depth) shape.
 This is then passed through an LSTM based seq2seq encoder-decoder system (seq2seq architecture shown below).<br>
 ![seq2seq](https://user-images.githubusercontent.com/36445587/140475693-ce2be61b-5bb9-4d27-8dd4-abfdf285873b.png)

-Note: The text input to the decoder and outputs are tokenized and one-hot-encoded hence the loss used is categorical crossentropy rather than the CTC loss usually used for such tasks.<br>
+Note: The text input to the decoder and outputs are tokenized and one-hot-encoded hence the loss used is categorical crossentropy rather than the CTC loss usually used for OCR based CRNN tasks.<br>

 # Usage
 First Generate the labels:<br>